julian-cabrera/react-whatsapp-demo/README.md

   - CSS

  - [Ngrok](https://ngrok.com/docs)
- (exposes a local web server to the internet, so I can receive data from ChatAPI.
+ (exposes a local web server to the internet so I can receive data from ChatAPI.
 Also, it lets you inspect HTTP traffic)

 <br />